cuongndc9/elasticsearch/3_elasticsearch_client/README.md

 🌱 TypeScript template

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "If you are working on something that you really care about, you don't have to be pushed.
-The vision pulls you." - Steve Jobs
+> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
 <!-- INSPIRATIONAL_QUOTE_END -->